ke177409/Kara-Evans/README.md

 <img src="images/portfolio3.jpg"/>

 # About Me
-Hi there! 👋 I'm a **data analyst** who enjoys exploring science-related subjects and untangling difficult problems.
-I’m a creative thinker, which I believe is a result of being a left-handed person living in a right-handed world.
-I take pride in crafting my own solutions and often gravitate toward unconventional approaches because I believe that the best solution isn't always the most apparent one.
+I'm a left-handed person living in a right-handed world and have always used creative **problem-solving** strategies to navigate my daily life.
+As a **data analyst** this makes me a **creative thinker** who likes to craft my own solutions and gravitate toward unconventional approaches because I believe that the best solution isn't always the most apparent one.

 My career has predominantly revolved around biomedical laboratories, where I've been responsible for managing patient data, interpreting results, and conducting investigative work.
 Motivated to enhance my investigative capabilities, I decided to embrace the analytical aspect of my scientific background and pursued education in data analytics.
 In this journey, I have fortified my analytical skills with the application of **statistical analyses** and **machine learning techniques**, employing **SQL**, **Python**, and **Tableau**.